RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 environment or `pip` directly, `pip install gunicorn` will make the `gunicorn` executable available.

-There are some global variables in the current server implemenatation, e.g., `RENDER_ENDPOINT`.
+There are some global variables in the current server implementation, e.g., `RENDER_ENDPOINT`.
 This will only work in the single threaded development server provided by flask, but will not be coherent when using a wsgi wrapper such as `gunicorn`.
 If your needs require shared state between server